heidre/projectDesign/README.md

 - score.js
 - styles.css

+Total file size is 8 KB.

 ## Instructions

-1. Install the ExposéMoi extension through Google Chrome.
+<b>Installing</b>
+1. Dowload extension.zip to computer
+2. Open Google Chrome and go to chrome://extensions
+3. Toggle "Developer Mode"
+4. Click "Load Unpacked Extension" and locate unzipped folder
+<br><br><b>Using ExposeMoi</b>
+1. Open a text-heavy page on the browser for best results.
 2. Open the extension by clicking the pop-up on the top right-hand corner of the browser toolbar.
 3. Click the "ExposéMoi" button and wait for the page to load results.
-This button will highlight the passive phrases in the webpage and list the total instances in the pop-up menu after "total."
+This action will highlight the passive phrases in the webpage and list the total instances in the pop-up menu after "total."
-4. The extension will automatically output a percentage for passive occurrences per sencentence in the article.
-For example, seven instances within seven sentences will produce a 100% rating, and so forth.
+4. The extension will automatically output a percentage for passive occurrences per sencentence in the article. (i.e., seven instances within seven sentences will produce a 100% rating, etc)
-5. Finally, click "Tweet Score."
-This button will redirect you to a separate tab with a pre-generated tweet that lists the score and the URL of the page you have just rated.
+5. Finally, click "Tweet Score" to share score in a pre-generated tweet.
+This action will embedd the URL of the webpage with a score.

 A few notes:
-1. The extension will only work if the steps are followed in this given order.
+1. The extension will only work if the steps are followed in the listed order.
 2. As there is no "Reset" button, the page must be refreshed in order to begin again.
-3. If the pop-up is closed before completing all the steps, re-opening it and continuing on to the next step will not work.
+3. If the pop-up is closed before completing all the steps, re-opening it and continuing to the next step will not work.
 You must refresh the page and begin from the first step again.

 ## Dependencies